nfuzk/soulminter-public/public/privacy.md

 # Privacy Policy

-**Last Updated: September 2025**
+**Last Updated: November 2025**

 ## 1. Our Commitment to Your Privacy and Data Minimization

 At SoulMinter ("we," "us," or "our"), your privacy is paramount.
-This Privacy Policy outlines our practices regarding the collection, use, and processing of information when you use our web-based platform (the "Platform") to create custom tokens on the Solana blockchain.
+This Privacy Policy outlines our practices regarding the collection, use, and processing of information when you use our web-based platform (the "Platform") to create and manage custom tokens on the Solana blockchain.
 Our platform is built on the principle of data minimization, meaning we primarily interact with information essential for the technical operation of our service, which includes public blockchain data, technical identifiers, and certain usage data collected via analytics.

 We are committed to transparency and compliance with global data protection principles, including the General Data Protection Regulation (GDPR) (EU) 2016/679 and the California Consumer Privacy Act (CCPA).
 While our core service is designed to operate without collecting directly identifiable personal data, we acknowledge that certain technical information and analytics data may be considered personal data under these regulations.
 This policy explains how we handle such information and your rights concerning it.